FAQ’s

 How are campers bunked for the summer?

 Campers are grouped in bunks by grade and gender.
-We take a lot of time to bunk our campers with others that we feel they will connect with and make lasting friendships with.
-We ask new and returning families to fill out camper questionnaires.
-You are able to make bunking requests which can include people you know, to be or not to be with people from your town and even a top or bottom bunk.
+We take a lot of time to bunk our campers with others that we feel they will connect with and make lasting friendships.
+We ask all families to fill out a camper questionnaire and you are able to make bunking requests so that your child can be with one or two children from your town, or bunked separately, if you prefer.
+Top or bottom bunks can be requested.

-Each bunk has on average fifteen to twenty campers with two or three counselors.
-The bunks are equipped with full bathroom facilities including at least 2 and often 3 showers, sinks and toilets, electrical outlets and cubbies for clothing.
-All campers and staff sleep in solid wooden bunk beds and our counselors sleep amongst the campers in the cabin.
-Our housekeeping staff sanitizes the bathrooms daily while the campers and counselors keep the main area of the cabin in order which is maintained through daily cabin inspections.
+Each bunk has up to 20 campers and 2 staff.
+The bunks are equipped with full bathroom facilities, including at least 2 showers, sinks and toilets, electrical outlets, and cubbies for clothing.
+All campers and staff sleep in solid wooden bunk beds and our counselors sleep amongst the campers in the cabin, with one of them next to the entrance to the bunk.
+Our housekeeping staff sanitizes the bathrooms daily while the campers and counselors keep the main area of the cabin in order, which is maintained through daily cabin inspections.

 Where do campers come from?

 Our campers come from all over the United States.
-We have large groups of children from New Jersey, the New York metropolitan area, Long Island, Connecticut and Florida.
-We also have international campers from Israel, Russia, Latin America, Canada and other European countries.
+We have large groups of children from New Jersey, the New York metropolitan area, Long Island, Connecticut, Pennsylvania, and Florida.
+We also have international campers from Israel, France, Spain, Latin America, and other locales.

 Are there a lot of choices at mealtimes?

 Yes.
-Besides the kosher hot meal, there is a full salad bar, bread, pasta (white and whole-wheat), and fruit at lunch and dinner.
-If a camper still can’t find something they like, they can also approach their counselor or a supervisor that can help find them something in our fully stocked kitchen.
-Check out the Health & Nutrition section for more information.
+Besides the kosher hot meal, there is a full salad bar, pasta, and fruit at lunch and dinner.
+If a camper still can’t find something they like, they can also work with our specialty food liaison to help them find something in our fully stocked kitchen.
+Check out the Health and Nutrition page for more information.

 Can you accommodate my child’s allergies?

-We have a dedicated GIG certified Gluten Free kitchen for campers with a gluten free diet.
-In addition, we can also accommodate most special dietary needs.
-For further information, check out the Health & Nutrition section or contact the camp director for specific questions.
+We also have a dedicated Certified Gluten Free kitchen for campers with a gluten free diet.
+In addition, we can accommodate most special dietary needs.
+The specialty food liaison will work closely with your family to ensure all dietary needs can be met.
+For further information, check out the Health and Nutrition page page or contact the camp director for specific questions.

 Do you have a doctor in camp?